Particular/docs.particular.net/nservicebus/transports/queuecreation.md

 This also includes queues needed by all declared [satellites](/nservicebus/satellites).

-Please refer to the scripting guidelines to take full control over queue creation:
+Refer to the scripting guidelines to take full control over queue creation:

 * [SqlServer](/nservicebus/sqlserver/operations-scripting#create-queues)
 * [MSMQ](/nservicebus/msmq/operations-scripting#create-queues)